 Improve your long-term heart health by eating less bad fats and adding more good fats.
 Overtime, trans fats and saturated fats clog your arteries, which restricts blood flow and can eventually lead to a heart attack or stroke.
 Trans fats should be avoided all together, and we really shouldn’t eat more than 10-15g of saturated fat a day.
 Eating too much of this fat increases bad cholesterol and puts you at greater risk for certain cancers.
 Our primary fat intake should come from mono/polyunsaturated fat sources found in nuts, nut butters, fish, avocado, seeds like chia and flax, also good oils like olive, avocado, and flaxseed.

-The American Heart Association recommends getting 10,000 steps each day, which equates to 30 minutes of walking.
-There are numerous benefits of walking 30 minutes everyday.
+On average, someone who is sedentary walks just 2-3000 steps each day, whereas the American Heart Association recommends 10,000 steps.
+The chances of weight gain diminishes with just 8,600 steps a day, and the likelihood of obesity dramatically lessens with 11,00 steps a day.
+There are numerous benefits of reaching 10,000 steps a day.
 It lowers the risk of heart disease, cancer, diabetes, obesity, and even high blood pressure.
 If you walk outside, you’ll boost your vitamin D intake and strengthen your immune system.
 Walking can help decrease anxiety and stress, which enhances your mood and mental clarity.
 It also increases energy levels by getting your blood pumping, helps maintain your current weight, may improve your quality of sleep along with your balance and coordination.
 All of these benefits serve to improve your overall quality of life.

 Subscribe to my newsletter to receive content, encouragements, and updates!